 Julie Haine MBCAP Dip.
 A Caring Counsellor for Adults and Young People

 Hi - I am Julie and I offer you the opportunity to discuss your anxieties and sadness with me, someone who listens and respects your feelings.
-While sometimes the cause of these difficult feelings can seem clear, often this is not the case and you may not understand why you feel the way that you do, Well meaning family and friends may often not understand what you are going through.
-They may comment that you have nothing to complain about or think that you should be over something that has upset you by now.
-You may feel ashamed, embarrassed, fearful of burdening others or of being misunderstood.
-From my comfortable, safe and confidential counselling room, we will work together to explore what is troubling you and causing these painful thoughts and enable you to move on from these heavy and overwhelming feelings.
+While sometimes the cause of these difficult feelings can seem clear, often this is not the case and you may not understand why you feel the way that you do.
+Well meaning family and friends may often not understand what you are going through.
+They may comment that you have nothing to complain about or think that you should be over by now something that has upset you.
+You may also feel ashamed, embarrassed and fearful of burdening others or of being misunderstood.
+My aim is to provide a comfortable, safe, confidential and supportive environment from which we will work together to explore what is troubling you.
+I will work with you to understand your challenges and enable you to move on from the difficulties you are experiencing.

 Working with Adults

-I have experience of working with adults on a broad range of issues including anxiety, anger, lack of self-esteem, family issues and childhood trauma and abuse.
+I have experience of working with adults on a broad range of issues including anxiety, depression, panic attacks, self-harming, anger, lack of self-esteem, family issues, childhood trauma and abuse and trauma related dissociation.
 I offer short or long-term counselling and my aim is to provide clients with a safe, confidential and supportive environment in which they can examine past or current events that are causing them difficulties.
-By exploring these difficulties and traumas, we will be able to work together and to link how they impact upon self-esteem, relationships or issues related to stress or anger.
+By exploring these difficulties and traumas, we will be able to work together and to link how they impact upon self-esteem, relationships or issues related to stress, shame, guilt or anger.
 With increased awareness, comes the realisation that you are no longer speaking into a void - that you have an opportunity and the capacity to resolve difficulties, enhance your sense of well being and work towards having more fulfilling relationships with others and yourself.
 Together we can develop healthy coping strategies and behaviours that will help you to move forward and thrive in your life.

 Working with Teenagers / Young Adults